rebelsky/sams-assorted-musings-reflections/cnix-c-preprocessor.md

 * The preprocessor handles macros, which we will cover in subsequent readings.
-* The preprocessor inserts comments that help the remaining compiler steps identify where in the original file they are so that they can provide appropriate error message.
+* The preprocessor inserts comments that help the remaining compiler steps identify where in the original file they are so that they can provide appropriate error messages.
-* A few more things that you don't need to know right now.
+* The preprocessor does few more things that you don't need to know right now.
-* Many more things that I either never knew about or forgot about.
+* The preprocessor does many more things that I either never knew about or forgot about.

 Let's look at the first few in turn.